-No doubt that the reason for this state of affairs is that the wealthy donated a lot of money to members of Congress, especially to the Republican Party.
+No doubt the reason for this state of affairs is that the wealthy donated a lot of money to members of Congress, especially to the Republican Party.
 Indeed, a tax law passed on December 17, 2010 allows hedge fund managers, some who make hundreds of millions dollars per year, to be exempt from income and payroll taxes, allowing them to pay only the capital gains tax which, then, had a top rate of 15% — this is slightly more than the payroll tax paid by self-employed people making less than the social security wage base limit (2019: $132,900) per year.
-Indeed, this is a lower tax rate than a self-employed individual would have to pay on an income of a mere $20,000!
+Indeed, this is a lower tax rate than a self-employed individual must pay on an income of a mere $20,000!

 Republicans continually try to eliminate the estate tax permanently, even though the United States has a significant deficit and a federal debt that now exceeds the largest debt ever incurred.
 Both President George Bush, and, more recently, Donald J Trump have greatly increase the federal debt so that they can give tax breaks to the wealthy.
-Obama also increased the debt, but he did so to stimulate the anemic economy after the 2007-2009 Credit Crisis, and to provide affordable healthcare for those who could not afford it.
+Obama also increased the debt, but he did so to stimulate the anemic economy after the 2007-2009 Great Recession, and to provide affordable healthcare for those who could not afford it.
 So what are the arguments for and against the estate tax?

 Arguments for an Estate Tax